Welcome to your Quarterly Free Advice Newsletter from Marksman Business Development.

 As a business owner during the last recession with many clients, I have successful first-hand experience, knowledge and advice to share with you on how to survive and grow during these trying times.

-The information in this newsletter contains some helpful tips, and if you would like some more advice you are welcome to contact me any time: firstname.lastname@example.org, 027 552 5346.
+The information in this newsletter contains some helpful tips, and if you would like some more advice you are welcome to contact me, Mark Nogaj, any time: email@example.com, 027 552 5346.

 I am also a registered Business Advisor with New Zealand Trade and Enterprise (see the end of this newsletter for how that can benefit your business significantly)